code4libyeg/openrefine_workshop_2016/instructions/managing_data/README.md

 ##Sample dataset
 For this workshop we will use an adapted version of the [Peel's Prairie Provinces](http://peel.library.ualberta.ca/index.html) metadata.
+The original metadata is in MODS XML format, but for an oncoming project we extracted each field, its content and some context separately as a tab-separated value file.
+In other words, we 'flattened' the data by making one tabular record for each instance of each field.

-This dataset contains a subset of metadata for the Postcards and Maps collections.
+Because Peel collections include a very large amount of objects we extracted a sub-subset of the dataset that contains selected fields for the Postcards and Maps collections only.

 ![](../screenshots/postcards.png)
 ![](../screenshots/maps.png)

 Our end goal is to prepare the dataset for visualization in Tableau.
 To do so we will:

-1. normalize and clean up the data
+1. normalize and clean up the Peel metadata
 2. reconcile names against an external source
-3. geocode a subset of the dataset
+3. geocode places of publication

 ## OpenRefine Basics